- Record and Edit Voice Over

 Enhance Your Dialogue Tracks

-Dialogue is the aural center of your story, and in this tutorial you’ll learn Fairlight’s many and varied tools for managing your talent’s voice levels, including the use of keyframes, normalization options, equalizers, compressors, and audio effects.
+Dialogue is the aural center of your story, and in this tutorial you’ll learn Fairlight’s many and varied tools for managing and improving your voice tracks, including the use of fades, normalization options, equalizers, compressors, and noise reduction effects.

 Automate Your Sound Mix